Mundhal Khurd

-Mundhal Kh... is a panna of Mundhal in the Bhiwani district of the Indian state of Haryana.
+Mundhal Khurd is a panna of Mundhal in the Bhiwani district of the Indian state of Haryana.
 It lies approximately 27 km north of the district headquarters town of Bhiwani.
-As of the 2011 Census of India, 1828 households with a population of 8,837 of which 4,716 were male and 4,121 female.
+As of the 2011 Census of India, it had 1828 households, with a total population of 8,837, comprising 4,716 males and 4,121 females.
+Mundhal Khurd, earlier a separate habitation, is now contiguous to Mundhal Kalan, and both are collectively known as "Mundhal".
+Khurd and Kalan are words that indicate the main (Khurd) and smaller satellite extension (Kalan) of a town, village or settlement.For political representational purposes the village is part of Bawani Khera Assembly constituency and the Bhiwani-Mahendragarh Lok Sabha constituency.